Jay Ingram: Biography

 Ingram earned a bachelor of science degree in microbiology from the University of Alberta, followed by a master's degree from the University of Toronto.
 He has also been awarded honorary degrees from six different Canadian universities: University of Alberta, Carleton, McGill, King's College, McMaster and the University of Calgary.
 His books have been awarded three Canadian Science Writers' Awards.
 Since 2005 Ingram has held the chair in science communications at The Banff Centre.

 In January 2006, Ingram launched Jay Ingram's Theatre of the Mind, a podcast inspired by his most recent book.
 The weekly program was co-hosted and produced by David Newland.

 In 2009, he was made a Member of the Order of Canada "for his contributions towards making complex science accessible to the public as a broadcaster, public speaker and author, and for his leadership of future generations of science journalists".

+On June 12, 2024 he was awarded "Doctor of Science, honoris causa DSc" from The University of Western Ontario.